12 Easy Ways to Lose Weight Without Trying: Or Changing Diet

 6. Look Out for Hidden Calories

 A lot of calories can slip by your notice because they’re such routine, small parts of your eating habits that you never think of them.
-Most people who are trying to figure out how to lose weight without trying don’t realize how many calories are in their coffee creamer or salad dressing, for example [6].
+Many people attempting to lose weight effortlessly often overlook the calorie content in everyday items like their coffee creamer or salad dressing.
 Those calories can add up fast, though, contributing hundreds of “hidden” calories on top of your meals.
 Some good alternatives to hidden calories include:

 • non-sugar sweeteners instead of sugar